RayTracing/raytracing.github.io/README.md

    `C:\Users\Peter\raytracing.github.io`.
 3. Add the folder "build" within the location of the copied directory.
 For example, `C:\Users\Peter\raytracing.github.io\build`.
-4. For "Where to build the binaries", set this to the newly-created build directory.
+4. For "Where to build the binaries", set this to the newly-created "build" directory.
 5. Click "Configure".
 6. For "Specify the generator for this project", set this to your version of Visual Studio.
 7. Click "Done".